Character develops over time

 - Whether to bully others

 All these little choices set your life on a particular path.
 My encouragement is to make a decision about these things before you are in the situation.
-Decide now what you will do if someone hands you a joint.
+Decide now what you will do if someone hands you a joint for example.
 Good decisions build a good character.

 One of the most important principles of life is that we live in a world of choices and consequences.
 We choose an action and then we have to live with the consequences of that choice.